lyteword/chspurgeon-tod/volume-3/psalm-63.md

 **Verse 6.** *Upon my bed.* The *bed* may be looked upon as a place for the remembrance of God in it, according to a threefold notion.

-1\.As *a place of choice.* In the bed, of choice, rather than anywhere else, where I am left to my liberty.
+1\.
+As *a place of choice.* In the bed, of choice, rather than anywhere else, where I am left to my liberty.
 David when he had a mind to remember God, he would make choice of his bed for it, as most suitable and agreeable to it.
 In case of excessive weariness contracted to the body from some occasion (this is often put accidentally in Scripture), "To commune with our hearts upon our bed, "etc., the occasion of it here; it may fall out that the bed may be the fittest place for such a duty as this.
 Ps 4:4.

-2\.As it is *a place of necessity.* In my bed at least, when I cannot anywhere else, as having restraints upon me.
+2\.
+As it is *a place of necessity.* In my bed at least, when I cannot anywhere else, as having restraints upon me.
 David, when (as now it was with him) he was detained from the public ordinances, whether by sickness, or any other impediment which he could not withstand, yet he would not now wholly forget God; he would remember him even in his bed.
 This is another notion in which we may take it.

-3\.As *a place of indifference;* that is, there as well as anywhere besides.
+3\.
+As *a place of indifference;* that is, there as well as anywhere besides.
 I will not only remember thee when I am up, when I shall make it my business to remember thee, but even in my bed too.
 I will take an occasion and opportunity to remember thee there.
 By commending myself to thee, when I lie down to rest, and acknowledging and owning of thee when I first awake. *Thomas Horton.*

 **Verse 6.** There were *night watches* kept in the tabernacle, for praising God (Ps 134:1), which it is probable David, when he had liberty, joined with the Levites in: but now he could not keep place with them, he kept time with them, and wished himself among them. *Matthew Henry.*